Wednesday 30 October 2024

 "Leanne Nash"

 The nurse calls me through just to measure my calves ready for my sexy DVT tights.
-I'm handed the tights and sent back to Chris in the waiting area.
+I'm handed the tights and sent back to the waiting area.

-We take a few minutes and then say our goodbyes with a huge cuddle and a kiss.
+We take a few minutes and then say our goodbyes.
 It's so scary being left on your own.
 I hate it.

 Another nurse calls and we head off down a different corridor.
 First she goes through my details; name and date of birth first and then on with the ID bracelets -both wrists!
 Next, I'm asked what operation I'm having, I reply right prophylactic mastectomy but explain I still need to talk to my consultant about my nipple options.
 She used to work with my consultant and puts me at ease about all of the different routes I can take, she even shares anecdotes of her time with Mr M, my doctor.
 We laugh - a lot.
 Back to the tick boxes though...Allergies?
 Metal work?
 All my own teeth?
 The nurse is so lovely and we end up chatting and giggling for so long that another nurse knocks on the door to see whats taking so long.
 The phlebotomist and the anaesthetist have both been calling my name.
 She wraps it up and takes me to get my bloods done.
 I do wonder why they are needed again when I have already had blood taken during my pre-op a couple of weeks ago.